 Rodents are infamous for being filthy pests that are dreaded by all property owners.
 Rats and mice are resilient creatures that can hide in the smallest of cracks within your home, making them especially difficult to locate and remove.
-If you’ve seen a rat or mouse inside your home, it’s time to call for rodent extermination from a professional pest control company.
-At Springer Professional Home Services, our mice exterminators promise to not only control any infestation you’re currently dealing with, but also prevent future ones from occurring!
+If you’ve seen a rat or mouse inside your home, it’s time to call the rodent exterminators from a professional pest control company.
+At Springer Professional Home Services, our rodent exterminators promise to not only control any infestation you’re currently dealing with but also prevent future ones from occurring!

 Common Rodent Questions & Answers